Trade Promotion Authority

 TPA MAKES TRADE AGREEMENTS BETTER- AND THE U.S. MORE COMPETITIVE GLOBALLY

 Through TPA, Congress outlines high-standard objectives and priorities for U.S. negotiators to pursue in trade agreements, a process which helps build consensus on U.S. trade policy.
-Since TPA was last renewed in 2002, hundreds of trade agreements between other countries have entered into force and several more are currently being negotiated.
+Upwards of 250 trade agreements between other countries are in force and many more are currently being negotiated.
 While these agreements are not the high-standard, comprehensive trade agreements the U.S. negotiates, foreign companies have better and cheaper access to these markets and this places U.S. workers, businesses and farmers at a relative disadvantage.
-In fact, China is currently negotiating agreements with other Asia-Pacific partners that could displace U.S. goods, services and agriculture products and set standards that exclude the U.S. exports from their markets.
+In fact, China and Europe are currently negotiating agreements with other Asia-Pacific partners that could displace U.S. goods, services and agriculture products and set standards that exclude the U.S. exports from their markets.

-TPA ensures our trading partners know U.S. negotiators have the support of Congress when we call for greater ambition and stronger, high-standard trade agreements.
+Updating TPA ensures our trading partners know U.S. negotiators have the support of Congress when we call for greater ambition and stronger, high-standard trade agreements.
+This is particularly important on newer issues affecting our ability to compete in the global economy, such as leveling the playing field between state-owned enterprises and our private firms.
 Moreover, high-standard agreements encourage countries outside U.S. trade agreements to raise their own standards.
 And that helps American businesses and workers compete better globally.